network-charles/CKA/Lab 11/README.md

 ### Delete the existing node labels

-Only the key is used to delete the label key, value pair.
+Only the key is used to delete the label key-value pair.
 `kubectl label nodes <node_name> az-`

 ### Deploy a new pod